petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-custom-filter-client-extension.md

 } from '@liferay/js-api/data-set';

 // As it's a TypesScript file, declare the structure of the internal data that describes the filter state.
-// In this case, it's the plain odata string the user enters through the filter's UI. type FilterData = string;
+// In this case, it's the plain OData string the user enters through the filter's UI. type FilterData = string;